Dwight Bullard: Early life

+Political Career

 Florida House of Representatives

 In 2008, when his father was term-limited from the 118th District in the House, Bullard ran to succeed him.
 Bullard emerged victorious from a crowded Democratic primary and won the general election uncontested.
 In 2010, he was challenged in the primary by Kionne L. McGhee, and won by less than 400 votes.
 He won the general election in a landslide against his Republican opponent, Charlie Lopez.

 Florida Senate

 Florida State Senate districts were redrawn in 2012, and the 39th District, in which his mother could not seek another term due to term limits, was reconfigured, with the Palm Beach County sections removed and more sections from Miami-Dade County added.
 Bullard ran to succeed his mother, and faced Ron Saunders, the Minority Leader of the Florida House of Representatives; former State Representative James Bush; JJ Johnson; and Sal Gutierrez in the primary.
 The Miami Herald, which felt that more representation for the Florida Keys was necessary in the legislature, endorsed Saunders.
 However, Bullard narrowly won the primary by 1,500 votes and 35% of the vote, with Saunders and Bush in a close second and third.
 In the general election, Representative Bullard faced Scott Hopes, the CEO of a health technology firm, and won the endorsement of the Herald, which praised his "push for education reforms."
 In the end, Bullard defeated Hopes.

 While serving in the Senate, Bullard sponsored legislation aimed at preventing cyberbullying, which allows schools to "discipline a student for cyberbullying if the student uses a computer, computer system, or computer network owned by a school."
 He criticized efforts by the legislature to reduce funding for Florida Virtual School while simultaneously allowing private companies to offer virtual education, noting, "We spend all of this money, time and energy to beef up our own virtual program, Florida Virtual School, and all of a sudden, we are cutting them and allowing outside providers nationwide to come in and take a chunk of the pot of money."

 After court-ordered redistricting, Bullard found himself drawn into a more competitive senate district in 2016, based around Kendall in southern Miami-Dade.
 He was defeated by Republican State Representative Frank Artiles in the general election, 51 to 41%.